Define data sets

-Data sets don't need to exactly mimic the structure of your source data, because you can convert
+Data sets don't need to exactly replicate the structure of your existing data, because you

-your data during the import anyway.
-It is best to design them in such a way that is optimal for
+can convert your data during the import anyway.
+It is best to design them in such a way that

 Create a data set

-You can create a data set in two ways:
+You can create a data set in two ways (watch the tutorial

-- Click on Define - New in the sidebar menu.
+- Click on Define - New in the sidebar menu, or

 Excel-style with a preview of their data: